hello-world-gitops/.github/profile/README.md

 ```

 **NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.
-Additional environments could be implemented following the same pattern that dev and stage use.
+Additional environments can be implemented following the same pattern that dev and stage use.

 **All cluster and application configuration is be managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**

 OpenShift GitOps is deployed to all three clusters.
 Applications are deployed to the clusters through the default cluster-wide Argo CD instance that OpenShift GitOps provides.
-The Argo AppProject and Application configurations for all applications in a given cluster are stored in the *gitops-clustername* repo.
+The Argo CD AppProject and Application configurations for all applications in a given cluster are stored in the *gitops-clustername* repo.
 For example, the configuration to deploy all development applications is in the *gitops-dev* repo.

 The GitOps repo for each cluster is deployed by ACM from the Hub cluster.